htenkod/wireless_apps_rnwf02/apps/basic_cloud_demo/readme.md

 >|-----------------------------------------|
 >|<p align="center"><img width="700" src="../../assets/dev_cert_sub_info.png"></p>|

-On successful execution of device certificate, a new folder is created inside the ../tools/devcerts folder as shown in following screenshot
+1. 5.
+On successful execution of device certificate, a new folder is created inside the ../tools/devcerts folder as shown in following screenshot.
+Note :memo:  down the certificate and key file names(by default device ID or common name) to use later in the Azure TLS configuration

+1. 6.
+Use the PC companion mode of the setup and program the <device id>.pem and * <device id>.key* files (highlighted/marked below) using file_upload tools.

+2. Create a Microsoft Azure Account and Azure IoT Central Application

 <p align="center"><img width="700" src="../../assets/dev_cert_files.png"></p>

-The <device id>.pem and * <device id>.key* files highlighted/marked above should be programmed into the RNWF device using the AT commands or through the cert key flash tools
-Create a Microsoft Azure Account and Azure IoT Central Application

 2. 1 Create a new [Azure Account](https://azure.microsoft.com/en-us/free) if you don't already have one.
 <p align="center"><img width="700" src="../../assets/azure_sign_in.png"></p>